-St. John's College Public Safety officers are certified Special Police Officers and serve under Public Safety Article Title 3-Subtitle 3, Special Police Officers.
+St. John's College Public Safety officers are not sworn law enforcement, but are certified Special Police Officers and are authorized police powers under Public Safety Article Title 3-Subtitle 3, Special Police Officers.
 Officers who hold positions of Public Safety Officer II (PSO II) and higher are appointed as SPOs by the Governor of the State of Maryland.
 Each Special Police Officer is empowered to protect and preserve the peace and to arrest individuals who trespass or commit offenses on campus.
-Officers exercise the powers of a police officer on the property (St. John's College in Annapolis).
+Officers the authority of a police officer on property that is controlled (owned, leased, rented or operated) by St. John's College, Annapolis.